k3jph/k3jph.github.io/docs/migration/INTERNAL-NAVIGATION-REPORT.md

 This pass establishes a small, consistent internal-navigation grammar without changing the site's major information architecture.
 It adds persistent family navigation to Writing and the Blog archive, low-chrome return links to detail pages, and reverse Subject links derived from the curated Subject data.
 Existing authored related-post lists, series context, tables of contents, and the Coat of Arms family navigation remain intact.

-A same-day follow-on also resurrected `/consulting/` as a current page and gave it deliberate inbound paths from the homepage, About, and Contact without adding it to the primary navbar or flattening it into the destination directory.
+Two same-day follow-ons resolved the remaining live architectural ambiguities. `/consulting/` was resurrected as a current page with deliberate inbound paths from the homepage, About, and Contact.
+The obsolete `/projects/` catch-all is no longer a canonical destination: its source remains in the repository for historical recovery, while the public route redirects to `/subjects/`, which now performs the discovery job the old page was trying to do.

-The current generated-site graph contains 2,114 canonical HTML routes and 36,911 unique internal route edges.
-Every one of the 878 expected collection/detail relationships is covered.
-Six routes remain without inbound links: the 404 document, four recovered archive pages awaiting reintegration during the broader resurrection work, and the legacy `/projects/` concept awaiting an editorial decision.
+The last fully executed graph validation, immediately before the Projects redirect, contained 2,114 canonical HTML routes and 36,911 unique internal route edges with 878 of 878 expected collection/detail relationships covered.
+The Projects change is expected to reduce the canonical graph by one route, add one redirect, and leave five zero-inbound canonical exceptions: the 404 document and four recovered archive pages awaiting reintegration.
+A full build remains required to record the exact post-change totals.

 ## 1. Initial graph audit